 Johnston Avenue was named after Thomas Johnston, who was an ironmonger.
 The family shop ceased trading in early 2003.

 Named after Joe Cumming MBE JP, a former Broxburn Councillor and Justice of the Peace.

 Dr Alexander Scott (d.
 1956) first practiced in Broxburn under Dr Freedland.
 He also served as physician to the Broxburn Fever Hospital and as surgeon at the Broxburn Oil Works.
 Upon his passing, his son Dr Joseph Scott took on the practice in Broxburn.

-These streets are located near to Kirkhill House.
+These streets are located near to Kirkhill House, a former home of the Earls of Buchan.
 Kirkhill House was built in c.
 1590.

 A lane ran from St Nicholas Church, between fields of corn (Loan means Lane).
 In otherwords, Loanfoot was at the bottom of the lane from the church.

 Loaninghill is named after Old Loaninghill Farm which stood nearby (loaning also means lane).

 An old newspaper article attributes the following meaning to the then Councillor Jean Paris - that Lyarthall means 'houses of mixed colours'.

 MacFarlane Place was named after Maisie MacFarlane, the proprietor of the local newsagent.
 Until 2019, the family still operated MacFarlane's Newsagents on West Main Street, Uphall.